 Owning a Jigsaw Puzzle Company is exciting and I am frequently asked whether to glue or not to glue a puzzle.
 For those of you who would love to glue your puzzle, I have included a suggested supply list and some easy directions.
-If you are not inclined to glue your puzzle, please CLICK HERE for easy directions on how Not to glue your puzzle and keep it intact.
+If you are not inclined to glue your puzzle, please CLICK HERE: for easy directions on how Not to glue your puzzle and keep it intact.

 Here are some easy and inexpensive suggestions to help preserve your puzzle for years to come.

-- You'll want to cut a piece of Wax Paper (parchment works well too).
+You'll want to cut a piece of Wax Paper (parchment works well too).
 Cut just a bit larger than your finished puzzle size so you have some room around the sides, as this will help with any shifting that may occur when you flatten.
 Be sure to lay this on a smooth surface.

-- Next, place the puzzle face up on the wax paper and flatten the pieces down as you go.
+Next, place the puzzle face up on the wax paper and flatten the pieces down as you go.
 You can also use a rolling pin for this to be sure that all pieces are flat.

-IMPORTANT ADVICE: Be sure to spread the glue evenly and at the same thickness.
+IMPORTANT ADVICE: Be sure to read the glue manufacturers' suggestions prior to gluing.
+Also, be sure that the glue is not expired.
+Next, spread the glue evenly and at the same thickness according to the manufacturer's directions.
 Most glues will flatten out but this will ensure a beautiful finish.
-Also, be sure to follow the directions on the container.
+Also, be sure to follow all directions on the container.
 An apron can be your best friend during this step, as this can get a little messy your first time.
 The wax paper should catch any excess glue.

-- WAIT 24 hours before framing to ensure that the glue is dry.
+WAIT 24 hours before framing to ensure that the glue is dry.

-- If you've purchased a fitted frame, simply pop off the back cardboard and set the puzzle into the frame.
-A frame with a quarter to half-inch spare room is recommended to accommodate for the thickness of the puzzle.
+If you've purchased a fitted frame, simply pop off the back cardboard and set the puzzle into the frame.
+Any frame with a quarter to half-inch spare room is recommended to accommodate for the thickness of the puzzle.
 If you are custom framing, cut the backing to match the puzzle.
 A tape measure should help.

 If you aren't a fan of gluing your puzzle you can check out my no-glue method HERE.

-Comments will be approved before showing up.
+Comments will be approved before being published.